webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 via WebRTC today!
 This is used to control robots at construction sites and deliver packages.
 Using WebRTC for these problems makes sense for two reasons.

 The ubiquity of WebRTC makes it easy to give users control.
 All the user needs is a web browser and an input device.
 Browsers even support taking input from joysticks and gamepads.
-WebRTC completely removes the need to install an additional client on the users device.
+WebRTC completely removes the need to install an additional client on the user's device.

 ### Distributed CDN